defineX123/authentication_page/README.md

 - Installing dependencies.
 - Starting the backend server which serves static files to the frontend.

-4. Access the server at `http://localhost:8000`, register, and login!
+4. Access the server by typing `http://localhost:8000`into the browser.
+Register, and login to your favorite app!

 # Backend